binalyze/air-mcp/README.md

 - **Archive Case by ID** - Archive a specific case by its ID.
 - **Check Case Name** - Check if a case name is already in use.
 - **Get Case Activities** - Get activity history for a specific case by its ID.
+- **Get Case Endpoints** - Get all endpoints associated with a specific case by its ID.

 ## Overview